words Al Woods

 Creating a cyber security plan will make it easy for you to ward off cyber attacks.
 Decide which of the strategies already discussed here, you want to put into that plan.
 Then determine how you are going to execute that plan.
 This is critical as planning must be followed by action.

 You could create a team that focuses specifically on cybersecurity.
 The job of this team would be to make sure that they are always up to date with the latest cybersecurity news.
-They can also pinpoint weaknesses in the cyber security system.
+They can also pinpoint weaknesses in the cyber security system by practicing penetration testing to fix those vulnerabilities.
+Additionally, you could also hire a cybersecurity professional with certifications such as CISSP, which could provide you with high-level security.
+Although the average salary for a CISSP holder is significant, it ensures that security measures and systems are properly implemented in the organization with their knowledge and expertise.

 If possible your internal team that helps to create a cyber security plan should also communicate with any cyber security company that you employ.
 This way you will always be kept abreast of the most recent updates and protection you have.